missing-semester-cn/missing-semester-cn.github.io/data-wrangling.md

 # Exercises

- - If you are not familiar with Regular Expressions [here](https://regexone.com/) is a short interactive tutorial that covers most of the basics
+1. If you are not familiar with Regular Expressions [here](https://regexone.com/) is a short interactive tutorial that covers most of the basics
- - How is `sed s/REGEX/SUBSTITUTION/g` different from the regular sed?
+1. How is `sed s/REGEX/SUBSTITUTION/g` different from the regular sed?
    What about `/I` or `/m`?
- - To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
+1. To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
 However this is a bad idea, why?
 Is this particular to `sed`?
+1. Implement a simple grep equivalent tool in a language you are familiar with using regex.
+If you want the output to be color highlighted like grep is, search for ANSI color escape sequences.
+1. Sometimes some operations like renaming files can be tricky with raw commands like `mv` . `rename` is a nifty tool to achieve this and has a sed-like syntax.
+Try creating a bunch of files with spaces in their names and use `rename` to replace them with underscores.
- - Look for boot messages that are _not_ shared between your past three reboots (see `journalctl`'s `-b` flag).
+1. Look for boot messages that are _not_ shared between your past three reboots (see `journalctl`'s `-b` flag).
 You may want to just mash all the boot logs together in a single file, as that may make things easier.
- - Produce some statistics of your system boot time over the last ten boots using the log timestamp of the messages
+1. Produce some statistics of your system boot time over the last ten boots using the log timestamp of the messages
    ```
    Logs begin at ...
    ```